TippingCanoe/tippingcanoe.github.io/source/_posts/2014-01-24-benchmarking-android-networking-libraries.markdown

 });
 ```

-### Repository
+## Repository

-I've committed the source code for this example up to http://github.com/TippingCanoe/rest-api-testbed.
+I've committed the source code for this example up to [Github](http://github.com/TippingCanoe/rest-api-testbed).

-### Next steps
+## Next steps

-Next, we're going to move over to Android and start testing these libraries out!
-More to come shortly.
+Next, we're going to move over to Android and get these libraries installed!